UoB-COMSM0166/2025-group-11b/README.md

 ## 🎯 5.
 Evaluation

 ### Why Evaluation Is Important
-Evaluation is a crucial step in user-centered game development.
-By gathering and analyzing user feedback early and iteratively, we can identify usability issues before they become major roadblocks, refine game mechanics, and ensure that the final product meets player expectations.
-It’s also a cost-effective way to continually improve user experience, aligning well with industry best practices.
+Conducting thorough evaluations is a crucial step in user-centered game development.
+By collecting qualitative feedback early and iteratively, we can rapidly identify usability obstacles, refine our mechanics, and ensure that **Defend Bristol** meets real player expectations.
+It also helps prevent costly redesigns later on, aligning with industry best practices for delivering polished gaming experiences.

----

-### Comparing Two Qualitative Approaches
+### Choosing a Qualitative Evaluation Method

-#### 1. Heuristic Evaluation
+To explore how players truly experience our game, we considered two commonly used qualitative approaches:

+1. **Heuristic Evaluation**
-- **Definition**: Experts (or team members) review the game against a set of established usability principles (e.g., Nielsen’s 10 Usability Heuristics).
+   - **Definition**: Experts (or team members) inspect the game against established usability principles (e.g., Nielsen’s 10 Usability Heuristics).
-- **Pros**:
-  - Quick and low-cost.
-  - Requires no external users.
+   - **Advantages**: Fast, low-cost, requires no external users, and systematically checks for known interface issues.
-  - Provides a structured, principle-based checklist for identifying issues.
-- **Cons**:
-  - May miss real user reactions or context-specific problems.
-  - Relies on expert assumptions rather than actual user behavior.
+   - **Limitations**: May miss authentic user reactions and context-specific pain points; relies on expert assumptions rather than real user behavior.

-#### 2. Think Aloud Evaluation
+2. **Think Aloud Evaluation**
-- **Definition**: Real users are asked to verbalize their thoughts, feelings, and decision-making processes while performing tasks in the game.
+   - **Definition**: Real users verbalize their thoughts, decisions, and emotional reactions as they interact with the game.
-- **Pros**:
-  - Direct insight into genuine user experiences and pain points.
+   - **Advantages**: Provides direct insight into genuine user experiences and mental models; small samples can reveal major usability hurdles.
-  - Captures immediate reactions and mental models.
-  - Even small sample sizes can reveal critical usability problems.
-- **Cons**:
-  - Heavily reliant on user self-reporting and willingness to share thoughts openly.
-  - Some participants may find it awkward to talk while they play.
+   - **Limitations**: Heavily reliant on participants’ willingness to speak openly; some may find it awkward to talk while playing.

----

-### Why We Chose Think Aloud
-While Heuristic Evaluation is quick and structured, we decided that directly observing and listening to real players would yield richer, more user-centered feedback.
-Think Aloud Evaluation uncovers not only obvious usability issues but also provides insight into players’ intuitive responses and emotional reactions—crucial factors for our game’s entertainment value.
-By prioritizing real user voices over expert-based assumptions, we believe we can capture more genuine feedback to guide our design decisions.

-> **Therefore, we adopted the Think Aloud Evaluation as our primary qualitative method for assessing our game, Defend Bristol.**

----
+After weighing these methods, we concluded that **observing actual players** would yield richer, more actionable feedback.
+While heuristic evaluations can quickly highlight certain interface-level issues, they don’t always capture the subtleties of user confusion or delight.
+By contrast, think-aloud protocols let us witness real-time reactions—critical for a game’s engagement and fun factor.
+Therefore, we ultimately chose **Think Aloud** as our primary method to gain deeper insights into player behavior and emotional responses.

 ### 🗣️ Think Aloud Evaluation

 #### What Is Think Aloud?
-Think Aloud involves observing participants as they play the game and asking them to articulate their thoughts, feelings, and reasoning in real time.
-This approach helps reveal where players might get confused, excited, or stuck, providing direct insight into the user experience.
+Think Aloud involves inviting participants to share their thoughts, feelings, and decision-making processes aloud as they perform tasks in the game.
+We observe them in real time, noting points of confusion, frustration, or excitement to understand how our design is interpreted by actual players.

 #### Pros and Cons
-- **Pros**:
+- **Pros**
-  - **Rich Insights**: Real-time user feedback clarifies both interface issues and emotional reactions.
+  - **Rich, Immediate Feedback**: Lets us see exactly where players stumble or succeed.
-  - **Low Cost**: Requires minimal special equipment.
+  - **Cost-Effective**: Requires minimal equipment and can be done with small participant groups.
-  - **Small Samples Work**: Testing a few participants can uncover major pain points.
+  - **Reveals Emotional Reactions**: Particularly valuable for a game’s entertainment factor.
-- **Cons**:
+- **Cons**
-  - **Self-Reporting Bias**: Participants may omit, alter, or overthink their thoughts.
+  - **Reliance on Participant Disclosure**: Shy or reserved players may hold back thoughts.
-  - **Potential Disruption**: Some users find it unnatural to speak continuously during gameplay.
+  - **Less Natural Playing**: Some users find continuous talking breaks immersion.

 #### Planning
 Before conducting the sessions, we:
-1. **Defined Objectives**: e.g., Are tower upgrade mechanics intuitive?
-Is the Knight feature clear?
+1. **Outlined Objectives**: For instance, to see if players understand how to upgrade towers or use the Knight mechanic effectively.
-2. **Designed Tasks**: Scripted specific actions like “Build a new tower” or “Use the Knight mechanic.”
+2. **Scripted Tasks**: Designed key tasks such as “Build your first tower” or “Absorb a tower ability via the Knight.”
-3. **Selected Participants**: Recruited a variety of users: gamers and non-gamers.
+3. **Selected Participants**: Recruited a mix of gaming backgrounds (2 students in our course and 1 non-gamer).
-4. **Set Duration**: Each session lasted about 20 minutes to keep feedback focused.
+4. **Set Session Duration**: Targeted ~20 minutes each to avoid fatigue and keep focus.
-5. **Prepared Materials**: We had a stable build of Defend Bristol, a simple recording setup, and note-taking sheets.
+5. **Prepared Materials**: Ensured the game build was stable and we had a straightforward way to record notes.

-#### 🎮 Method
+#### Method
-We recruited 3 participants (2 students from our course and 1 non-gamer friend) to play *Defend Bristol*.
-They were asked to verbalize their thoughts, feelings, and decisions while playing the game.
-We observed and recorded their feedback, only prompting them to continue talking if they became silent for too long.
+During the play sessions, participants were instructed to continually “think aloud” about what they were doing, why they were doing it, and how they felt at each step.
+We only intervened when they fell silent for an extended period, gently prompting them to keep sharing their thoughts.

-#### 📝 Tasks Given to Participants
+#### Tasks Given to Participants
 1. Start a new game and build towers.
 2. Upgrade a tower.
 3. Use the Knight mechanic to absorb tower abilities.
 4. Complete a full level.

-#### 💡 Key Findings
+#### Key Findings
 | 😊 Positive Feedback                                         | ⚠️ Issues Identified                                                              | 💡 Suggestions from Participants                                                          |
 |-------------------------------------------------------------|-----------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------|
 | "The map is beautiful, I like seeing real Bristol landmarks." | "I was confused about where to click when I wanted to upgrade a tower."           | Add a clearer visual indicator (icon or animation) for the upgrade button.                |
 | "The knight mechanic is very unique and fun!"               | "Sometimes I forgot where the enemies would spawn from."                          | Add an arrow or flashing light before the enemy wave starts.                              |
 | "I like the historical elements, makes it more interesting." | "The game is hard to understand at first."                                        | Consider adding a tutorial or in-game tips for beginners.                                 |

-#### 🧾 Summary
+#### Summary
-> Most participants enjoyed the game atmosphere and historical elements.
-However, they encountered some usability issues such as unclear tower-upgrade indicators, lack of wave spawn clarity, and a somewhat steep learning curve for first-time players.
+> Overall, participants praised the blend of historical flavor and strategic gameplay.
+However, they noted challenges such as unclear upgrade actions, vague enemy wave indicators, and a steep learning curve at the start.

----

 ## 🎉 Evaluation Conclusion

-Think Aloud Evaluation directly exposed us to the player’s real-time reactions, highlighting both the game’s strengths and areas needing refinement.
-By focusing on actual user experiences instead of expert assumptions, we gained actionable insights:
+By opting for **Think Aloud Evaluation**, we captured authentic user experiences that might have been overlooked in an expert-driven review.
+This method highlighted clear opportunities to improve **Defend Bristol**, including:

-- **Enhance UI clarity** (especially for tower upgrade interactions).
+- **Enhancing UI Feedback** (e.g., tower upgrade prompts, wave spawn warnings)
-- **Improve feedback mechanisms** (add wave timers, enemy spawn indicators).
-- **Consider a tutorial** for new players to reduce initial confusion.

-> *By embracing Think Aloud as our core qualitative method, we believe Defend Bristol will offer a smoother, more engaging experience after these adjustments.*
+- **Providing a Smoother Onboarding** (perhaps through in-game tutorials or tooltips)
+- **Refining Core Mechanics** (ensuring the Knight mechanic remains intuitive and satisfying)

+*We believe that addressing these issues will significantly enhance the overall player experience, ensuring Defend Bristol is both engaging and accessible.*